kerenzhou062/rbsSeeker/README.md

 -m/--mfold<double>         : minimum fold-change for variation[default>=2]
 -w/--window<int>           : window length for calculating the lamda of each peak [default=500]
 ```

+# Run rbsSeeker on testing dataset
+Please [check here](test_data/README.md) to learn how to run rbsSeeker on a testing dataset.

 # Acknowledgements
 Thanks a lot to everyone who contributed to the public codes and libraries (e.g. BamTools) used by rbsSeeker.